The origin of Father’s Day

-Father’s Day is Sunday, June 21, and this will be the 110th celebration of fathers everywhere.
+Father’s Day is Sunday, June 21, and this will be our 110th celebration of fathers everywhere.

 Some attribute the first Father’s Day observance to the 1907 Monongah, West Virginia mining disaster that killed 361 men — 250 of them fathers — and which left more than a thousand children without a dad.
 Grace Golden Clayton, whose father was killed in the tragedy, suggested a service of commemoration to the pastor of her local Methodist chapel.
 But it never really caught on as an annual observance.